erikdubois/i3-installation-on-latest-linux-mint/README.md

 You will find there a documentation guide every i3 user should read.

-## Installation of Linux Mint 18.2 Cinnamon, Mate or Xfce
+## Installation of Linux Mint Cinnamon, Mate or Xfce

 We start from an up-to-date and clean install of Linux Mint 18.2 Cinnamon, XFCE or MATE as described on http://erikdubois.be.

-The installation of 18.1 and 18.2 are identical.
+The installation of Linux Mint is easy and very similar to the old installations.

 Installation instructions for the [Installation of Linux Mint 18.1 Cinnamon](http://erikdubois.be/how-to-install-linux-mint-18-1-cinnamon-and-redesign-it/)